Marriages can survive affairs. However, when the cheater has narcissistic personality disorder it is doubtful that a marriage can be saved.

 Well, that would be fantastic!
 Unfortunately, many of my own mentors have a very grim outlook, after attempting for many years, to succeed in making progress with a narcissistic client.
 There is usually a profound lack of insight that accompanies NPD and that severely undermines the therapeutic process.

 In addition to lack of empathy and accountability, many narcissists display abusive behavior.
 Recently Forbes magazine wrote, “Very often, narcissistic men are also abusers—and unlike other kinds of abusive partners, they feel no regret or remorse.
 In fact, they believe themselves to be the one who’s been wronged” (Landers 12/11/12).

-So, with no accountability, with no remorse, and with no empathy, having a healthy relationship with narcissist is impossible.
+So, with no accountability, with no remorse, and with no empathy, having a healthy relationship with a person with Narcissistic Personality Disorder is impossible.

 A Brief Case Study

 Recently, I came across a blog where women were sharing their stories of what it is like to be married to a narcissist who refuses to give up affairs.
 One woman shared an actual email that she wrote to her husband providing him with an ultimatum.

 She eloquently and clearly set boundaries, she discussed her needs in great detail, and she discussed how his actions made her feel.
 Finally, she ended her email with this sentiment: commit to the marriage, or we will have to call it quits.
 She asked for him to respond.

 All in all, it was an excellent email and if she were married to a normal man, I believe that her words would have gotten through to him.
 Unfortunately, this lovely and patient woman was not married to a normal man.
 She was married to a narcissist who had many sexual affairs.